rshpeley/yba3mods/README.md

 The second stage of the V1 tube (currently unused) can be wired as a gain stage similar to Train Wreck amps.
 KT88s, 6550 and similar tubes can be used in place of the 6CA7s in this amp.
 Pin 1 wiring can stay as-is if the tube base shell connects to pin 1 (or has no connection) and a bias voltage mod is needed to get proper bias levels.

-### Have mods to contribute?
-If you've made mods to the YBA-3 and would like to post them here, just clone this repository, make your changes to the svg schematic files and create a pull request.

-Or if you have a GitHub account just post your mods there.

 ### Have a question or suggestion?
 Go to the GitHub Issues tab and open an issue.

 If you're wondering how the amp sounds, Mike said it nailed the Marshall sound.
 Personally I think the YBA-3 has more power dynamics than the Marshall.
 Its distortion balance is more towards the preamp side giving the power stage a bit more dynamic room with its more robust Hammond power transformer.

 Overall, it's an impressive amp.
 It may even be better with KT88s if you're looking for more power.

+### Have mods to contribute?

+If you've made mods to a YBA-3 and would like to post them here, just clone this repository, make your changes to the svg schematic files in the cloned repository and create a pull request through GitHub.
+I check over your mods, maybe discuss a few things to clear up any questions you or I have then I'll update the repository to post your mods.

+Or if you have a GitHub account fork this project into your own GitHub account and modify it from there.

+#### How to keep the license terms

+##### What you can do:

+1. You can copy and use the files as is, but please post a link back to these docs if you want to pass them along or refer to them in a public setting.
+This ensures that whoever views the docs is getting the correct version of them.
+This is what GitHub was designed for.

+2. If you modify the documents any revisions you make must be identified as yours and you must also provide author, revision, license (CC by 4.0) and date details of yourself in a new top line in the legend of the schematic.

+3. Suggest changes to the documents by opening a GitHub Issue.

+##### What you can't do:

+1. You cannot use the s-logo trademark, as shown at the top right of the document, except in the author section of the document legend (in the bottom right of the document) where I use it in place of my name.
+The s-logo at the top right of the document identifies my sole work and must be removed when changes by other people are made.

+2. You can't remove attributions, such as my copyright or trademark claims, authorship, or the link back to this repository.

+3. Obfuscate (hide) authorship, attribution or repository link in any way whatsoever.

+##### Please note:

+I've provided these documents for the purpose of sharing knowledge about how I modified the Traynor YBA-3 bass amp with the hope that this knowledge may be useful for others.
+If you choose to post your own mods here, that's great, if they're posted for informational purposes.
+The yba3mods project repository is not intended to be used to promote business activities.